sudoforge/docker-mumble-server/README.md

 > SUPERUSER_PASSWORD: <value>
 ```

-## Tagging policy
+## <a name="tagging-policy"></a>Tagging policy

-This project does not overwrite tags; they can (and should) be treated as
+This project does not overwrite tags; they can be treated as immutable
-immutable references, although you should still use image digests when deploying
+references, although it is still recommended to use image digests when deploying
 or extending this image.

 The `latest` tag follows the `master` branch of this repository and has